 Meet the Expert

-Rachel Dalton is the founder and president of her self-titled company, Rachel Dalton, that specializes in acquiring celebrity talent for any kind of event.
-Dalton is an attorney who practiced corporate and entertainment law in New York, where she developed relationships with the top agents in Hollywood, New York, Broadway, and the sports world.
+Rachel Dalton is the founder and president of her self-titled company that specializes in acquiring celebrity talent for any kind of event.
+Dalton is an attorney who practiced corporate and entertainment law in New York, where she developed relationships with the top agents in Hollywood and New York, on Broadway, and in the sports world.

 "Oftentimes, couples have a favorite singer or two, and then other [couples] will just say they have a certain amount in their budget and I can come up with a list of people in that budget who are available.
 They might want Taylor Swift and then when they hear her fee, they make other choices.
 Since I've been doing this for so long, I have relationships with all the agents, so I have a good sense of what people are charging and then I double-confirm it with the agent because artists are able to change their price at a moment's notice.
 From there, I am able to negotiate the best pricing—that's what sets me apart from my competitors.
 I don't charge any more for that."